wang-owen/Brook/README.md

 ---

 ## 🪲 Known issues
+- [ ] CloudAMQP instance downloads files successfully, but files cannot be found on Heroku filesystem, resulting in Server Error 500 when attempting to fetch
-- [ ] Downloads that take over 30 seconds initiate a Heroku timeout (not an issue when running locally)
+- [x] Downloads that take over 30 seconds initiate a Heroku timeout (not an issue when running locally)

 ## 📝 To-do
 - [ ] Add a download ETA to toast